tnotstar/machine-learning-zoomcamp/cohorts/2025/10-kubernetes/submission/README.md

-# Homework 10: Kubernetes & TensorFlow Serving
+# Homework 10: Kubernetes & ONNX Model Serving

 This folder contains the solution for Homework 10 of the [Machine Learning Zoomcamp](https://github.com/DataTalksClub/machine-learning-zoomcamp) (2025 Cohort).